 The railroad business is varied and complicated enough that a very large number of different types of accidents can occur:

-- Train derailments, which may injure the same people as a collision (toxic spills may also result, endangering any number of people who live in the area of the spill)
+- Toxic spills — may also occur, endangering any number of people who live in the area of the spill

-- Train-vehicle collisions, typically at a crossing, which may injure train workers, passengers, vehicle occupants and third parties near the scene
+- Train-vehicle collisions — typically at a crossing, may injure train workers, passengers, vehicle occupants, and third parties near the scene

-- Train-pedestrian collisions, which are almost always deadly to the pedestrian but not people on the train (unless the train driver takes drastic action to stop the train, causing a derailment)
+- Train-pedestrian collisions — almost always deadly to the pedestrian, but usually not to the people on the train (unless the train driver takes drastic action to stop the train, causing a derailment)

 Railroad Work Injuries and FELA

-FELA also has unique rules for notice and the way that injured worker claims proceed.
+FELA also has unique rules regarding both employer notice and the way that injured-worker claims proceed.

-Having a Houston railroad accident lawyer with real experience specific to FELA claims is the injured worker’s best protection against doing something that will allow the railroad to escape liability.
+Having a Houston railroad accident lawyer with real experience specific to FELA claims is the best protection against accidentally allowing the railroad to escape rightful liability.

-A successful FELA claim allows the injured worker to recover past damages, as well as future damages, for lost wages, medical treatment and any pain and suffering.
+A successful FELA claim allows the injured worker to recover damages meant to compensate for lost wages, lost earning power, medical treatment, pain and suffering, and other damages.

 Railroad injuries not governed by FELA are mostly subject to the ordinary rules of negligence.
-Since railroads are heavily regulated, with many safety mandates imposed by the government.
+Since railroads are heavily regulated, they must follow many safety mandates imposed by the government.
 As with FELA claims, an experienced Houston railroad injury lawyer can often establish that the railroad was negligent by showing that it violated a safety regulation.

-That showing can be technical and certainly calls for an in-depth understanding of the safety regulations, including the letter of the law and what the law intended to accomplish.
+Proving negligence can be complex and certainly calls for an in-depth understanding of the safety regulations involved, including the letter of the law, as well as what it intended to accomplish.

 Help When You Need It

-Making sure that those who cause railroad-related injuries compensate the victims is a complex and technical job best left to professionals who have experience in that task.
-The 35 years experience among the Houston railroad accident lawyers at the firm of Lapeze & Johns, LLPC, means that we know what to expect from the railroads, the insurance companies and others who caused serious injuries to you and/or your loved ones.
-These organizations are in no hurry to pay for the damages they cause, but we successfully settle or litigate 95 percent of our cases in Houston and throughout the Gulf Coast.
+The 35 years of experience in railroad injury law shared between the lawyers at Lapeze & Johns, PLLC, means that we know what to expect in these cases, both from the railroads, insurance companies, and other parties that may be involved.
+Liable parties are likely to be in no hurry to pay for the damage they caused, but we have the track record to prove that we won’t rest until you’re satisfied.
+We successfully settle or litigate 95 percent of our cases in Houston and throughout the Gulf Coast.
 We know the law, the defenses likely to be raised, and how to overcome them.